makomweb/curious-moon-exercise/learnings.md

-# List some or my SQL learnings
+# List some of my SQL learnings

 ## Joining the targets table with the events